Former Cook County Felony Prosecutor

 - Assisting another person in committing retail theft

-- More felony charges for alleged thefts over $300
+- More felony retail theft charges

-- Stricter plea negotiation policies
+- Stricter plea negotiations

-- Increased focus on repeat offenders
+- Increased focus on repeat offenses

 Retail Theft Charges and Penalties in Illinois